 Complete the Annual Survey of Programs.

-Notify NAACLS of any changes in relevant administrative and operational changes program director during the inactive period.
+Notify NAACLS of any relevant administrative and operational changes during the inactive period.
 See Standard VI.C.

 A program may request Inactive Status for a maximum period of two years.
 At the end of the two-year period, the program must do one of the following: